Shop Siren Recordings

 Vinyl edition includes exclusive track: "What What What What".

-All tracks are available via bandcamp, and soon to be available via streaming services everywhere.
-A limited run of bespoke LPs will begin shipping in mid-July.
+All tracks are available via bandcamp and streaming services everywhere.
+A limited run of bespoke LPs is available via bandcamp.

 Praise for Muttertongue: What is a Word in Utter Space: